Rangers explode in the ninth to beat Athletics - NewsBreak

 Adolis Garcia doubled home pinch runner Eli White from first base in the ninth inning and Nathaniel Lowe followed with a two-run home run as the visiting Texas Rangers beat the Oakland Athletics 4-1 on Thursday in the first game of a four-game series between the American League West rivals.

-Texas produced its deciding run in the ninth.
-Jonah Heim singled with one out, off Lou Trivino.
+Jonah Heim singled with one out in the ninth against A’s reliever Lou Trivino.
 White then replaced Heim and was on the move for second when Garcia slashed a double into the left-field corner; White scored without a throw.

 Sam Moll relieved Trivino and was greeted by Lowe’s home run, his third of the year, to provide Texas some key insurance runs.

-Note: EditorsNote: 2nd update: Tweak 2nd graf; in 4th graf, change ‘perfect’ to ‘scoreless’; 7th graf, fix spellings of Kole and Calhoun;